-This is fairly obvious, but fresh, real cream butter imparts rich flavor and also creates a magical trilogy with the parsley and lemon juice.
+This is fairly obvious, but fresh, real cream butter imparts a rich flavor and also creates a magical trilogy with parsley and lemon juice.

 This rice really is delicious, and it tastes exactly like Taziki’s version~because it is!!!
 How nice to be able to have an exact recipe from a favorite restaurant.

 If you love rice, you might also want to try my French Onion Brown Rice Made in a Rice Cooker.
 It is like “church lady rice” but much healthier!

 Note: This rice can be made in a rice cooker.
 Simply follow directions for making white or basmati rice, then add the specified ingredients to the rice once it is cooked.

 If you make this, please let me know how it turns out!
 I try to reply quickly to everyone who posts a comment.

 And please visit our Family Savvy storefront to see all my Amazon faves and must-haves for you, your home, and your loved ones.

 Watch Me Make Taziki’s Basmati Rice: